 - Crazy Horse Monument History

-The Chief Crazy Horse Monument was likely inspired by the Mount Rushmore Monument.
+The Mount Rushmore Monument likely inspired the Chief Crazy Horse Monument.
 Native Indian Chief Henry Standing Bear wanted to publicly prove that Indian nations had their own heroes too.
 He wrote a letter to sculptor Korczak Ziolkowski inquiring about his interest in creating a North American monument.
-Ziolkowski had previously worked on the Mount Rushmore Monument in 1924 under master sculptor Gutzon Borglum and had the experience needed to take on this new project.
+Ziolkowski had previously worked on the Mount Rushmore Monument in 1924 under master sculptor Gutzon Borglum and had the experience needed to take on this new monumental project.

 Location of Crazy Horse Monument